mcappola/ctdprocessing/README.md

 ### REQUIREMENTS
 - Must use a Windows OS.
 All testing was done using Windows 10.
-- Must have SeatermV2 installed. (https://www.seabird.com/software)
+- Must have SeatermV2 installed with default options selected. (https://www.seabird.com/software)

 ### DIRECTIONS FOR INSTALL
 - Install required seabird software.